Mantelijo/spike-backend/README.md

 # Deployment strategy

-- Stateless services: K8S or ECS equivalent with autoscaling based on QPS for the API service and Data reconciliation servies.
+- Stateless services: K8S or ECS equivalent with autoscaling based on QPS for the API service and Data reconciliation (if separated) services.
 Simple rolling deployment updates should be sufficient.
 - Postgres HA in same region as stateless services
   - Depending of resouce usage, we could also use pg bouncer for conn pooling if many reads start hitting the db.
 - Redis (ValKey, KeyDB, etc) cluster in the same zone as the API service instances
-  - Configure with AOF persistence for data durability.
+  - Configure with AOF persistence for data durability (should be configured out of the box)

 # Additional notes

-- For the sake of time, no tests are provided
+- For the sake of time, no tests are provided, some implementation details are left out (panics, or logs provided)
 - Integration tests would be most appropriate for this services since there is not too much business logic to test.
     - Integration test plan could include spinning up the API service with pg